ucode81/adv3lite-extensions/README.md

 ## Documentation
 ### Test definition
-Using one of two templates you will want to add somewhere (see templates.h), the primary definition for *NewTest* extends upon text:
+As this is now renamed as Test, you will no longer need to install any new templates, but you will need to #if 0/#endif out the existing Test code in debug.t.
+(Eric Eve will have an update to adv3lite that add this particular class.)

-`NewTest 'testName' ['cmd1','cmd2',...] [list of objects to purloin] @location` where both the `[list of objects to purloin]` and `@location` (where the player character is moved first) are optional.
+`Test 'testName' ['cmd1','cmd2',...] [list of objects to purloin] @location` where both the `[list of objects to purloin]` and `@location` (where the player character is moved first) are optional.
 Here is where the similarity ends.
 There are five flags for controlling how the test will run including two that were there before:
 - `reportHolding`: Report any items that were picked up.  `true` by default.
 - `reportMove`: Report any change in location.  `true` by default.
-- `restoreStartStateAfterTest`: Restores game to the state it was **prior** to running this test.  `true` by default.
+- `restoreStartStateAfterTest`: Restores game to the state it was **prior** to running this test.  `nil` by default for backward-compatibility with the older version of Test.
 - `restartBeforeTest`: Restarts the game from scratch **prior** to running this test.  `nil` by default.
 - `clearAssertBufferBeforeCmd`: Clear assertMsg buffer prior to each command (see below for more information).  `true` by default.